slytomcat/stone_scissors_paper/README.md

 Request body: JSON with following parameter:

 - `round`: round id
-- `player`: Identification of player that places the bet
+- `player`: identification of player that places the bet
 - `bet`: hidden bet: hash made from bet

 The `bet` value should be calculated as: